FusionAuth/fusionauth-angular-example/README.md

 * Error 404: The token has expired and the user will need to login again.
 * Error 421: The authorization code was incorrect.

+On the Change Password page:
+* Error 404: The token has expired and the user will need to login again.

 #### Forgot password
 ![](images/FusionAuth%20Angular%20Example-Forgot%20Password.png)